-Overview: Clermont is a comfortable residential community about 20 miles west of Orlando in central Florida.
+Clermont is a comfortable waterside town about 20 miles west of Orlando in north central Florida.
 It is tucked amid slightly rolling terrain and around a chain of lakes called the Clermont Chain.

 There are seven lakes in the Chain, the largest ones being Lake Louisa (3,573 acres), Lake Minnehaha (2,411 acres) and Lake Minneola (1,890 acres).
 All make for great fishing, with catfish, speckled perch and bass particularly abundant.
 The lakes have small beaches and are also popular with motorboaters.
 Homes, many with a boat dock, sit along the edges of the lakes.
-Neighborhoods are neatly laid out, and many are relatively new because Clermont has grown by 25% in the last decade.
+Neighborhoods are neatly laid out, and many are relatively new because Clermont has nearly doubled in size druing the last decade.
 The downtown is small but well kept with ice cream shops, retailers and eateries.
 The waterfront is being developed with shops and restaurants and has a nice park with benches and a pier.

 Every first Friday food trucks and music take over downtown's Montrose Street.
 The Farmers' Market and Merchant Faire runs every Sunday.
 April's Sidewalk Chalk Festival brings out local artists, and November's art show features ceramic creations, photographs, sculptures and more.
 Clermont Landing is a mall with about 20 national retailers.
 More in-depth shopping is in Orlando.

 Population: 45,000 (city proper)